 Bridgewater - Plymouth is a very small town located in the state of Vermont.
 With a population of 1,557 people and just one neighborhood, Bridgewater - Plymouth is the 130th largest community in Vermont.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bridgewater - Plymouth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bridgewater - Plymouth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bridgewater - Plymouth are a mix of both white- and blue-collar jobs.
 Overall, Bridgewater - Plymouth is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Bridgewater - Plymouth who work in maintenance occupations (20.00%), management occupations (11.83%), and healthcare (6.22%).

 Also of interest is that Bridgewater - Plymouth has more people living here who work in computers and math than 95% of the places in the US.

-Bridgewater - Plymouth is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bridgewater - Plymouth is a great place for families with children to consider.
+First of all, many other families with children live here, making Bridgewater - Plymouth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bridgewater - Plymouth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bridgewater - Plymouth’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bridgewater - Plymouth has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bridgewater - Plymouth has few renters and college students.
 But the biggest reason it is quieter in Bridgewater - Plymouth than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bridgewater - Plymouth may be for you.